 def Get_name(name): print('Hello from Python Power', name+ '!')
 Get_name(name=input('Enter your name\n'))

 Just like with Multiple line print statements, there are 2 ways about getting this done.

 You can either use the

 print() function leaving the parenthesis empty for as many lines as you need for a new line to be printed, as shown above, here in this example, I have used the escape clause using

 This will print a new line for each instance it was used.
 If you use the first method then you are again left with code that is chunky and hard to manage.

-You will want to keep it streamlined and manageable for yourself and with other developers so it is best to use the second method while following the PEP 8 guidelines.
+You want to keep it streamlined and manageable for yourself and with other developers so it is better to use the second method while following the PEP 8 guidelines.